Azure/azure-sdk-for-js/sdk/core/core-http/README.md

 ## Next steps

+First obtain an access token to the management service used in the sample code

+One easy way to get the token using Azure CLI (https://docs.microsoft.com/cli/azure/?view=azure-cli-latest)

+1. `az login` using the above subscription
+2. `az account set -s <subscription id>`
+3. `az account get-access-token --resource=https://management.azure.com`

 ### Node.js

-- Set the subscriptionId and token
+- Set the subscriptionId and token environment variables
+- Change directory to samples folder `cd samples`
+- Compile the TypeScript code `tsc node-sample.ts`
-- Run `node samples/node-sample.js`
+- Run `node node-sample.js`

 ### In the browser

+- Change directory to samples folder `cd samples`
-- Set the subscriptionId and token and then run
+- Set the subscriptionId and token in `index.js`
+- Follow the guide at https://github.com/Azure/azure-sdk-for-js/blob/master/documentation/Bundling.md#using-parcel
 - Open index.html file in the browser.
 It should show the response from GET request on the storage account.
 From Chrome type Ctrl + Shift + I and you can see the logs in console.

 ## Troubleshooting